 What Causes Dry Eye?

 Generally speaking, dry eye can result from various problems.
 As we age, everyone’s tear production drops.
 This is especially true of women after menopause.
-Often, tear quality is diminished when the Meibomian gland is blocked because tears evaporate too quickly from the eye without the protection of the outer oil layer.
+Often, tear quality is diminished when the meibomian gland is blocked because tears evaporate too quickly from the eye without the protection of the outer oil layer.
 A variety of medications can also reduce tear production: antihistamines, diuretics, beta-blockers, sleeping pills, nerve medications, and pain relievers.

-- Lack of saline water
+- Lack of tear water

-- Dysfunctional Meibomian oil glands
+- Lack of/or Dysfunctional meibomian oil glands (tear oil)

 Treatments That Don’t Work